UmnganeWami/3DSHaxe/README.md

 # 3DSHaxe
-basicly lets you make 3ds homebrew using the haxe programming language!
+lets you make 3ds homebrew using the haxe programming language!
+(audio doesnt work and im unsure if i'll be able to get it to work)

 # to setup: